jmedia65/awesome-streamlit-themes/bootstrap/README.md

 # 💙 Bootstrap-Inspired Theme

-**The web framework every developer knows and loves - now for Streamlit!**
+**The popular web framework that millions of developers know - now for Streamlit!**

-Instantly familiar, professionally trusted, and universally recognized.
+Instantly familiar, professionally trusted, and widely recognized.
 This theme brings Bootstrap's signature aesthetic to your Streamlit apps, making them feel like real web applications! 🌐✨

 ![Bootstrap Theme](bootstrap.png)

 ## 🔥 What Makes This Theme Special

-Bootstrap is the most popular CSS framework for a reason - and now your Streamlit apps can capture that same trusted aesthetic:
+Bootstrap is one of the most widely used CSS frameworks - and now your Streamlit apps can capture that same trusted aesthetic:

-**🔵 Signature Bootstrap Blue** (#0d6efd) - THE color every developer recognizes
+**🔵 Bootstrap's Primary Blue** (#0d6efd) - Familiar to many web developers
 **📱 System-Like Feel** - Clean, familiar, professional web app aesthetic
-**⚙️ Perfect Border Radius** (0.375rem) - Bootstrap's exact default
+**⚙️ Bootstrap Border Radius** (0.375rem) - Bootstrap's default border-radius value
-**📊 Classic Gray Scale** - Bootstrap's signature gray palette (#f8f9fa, #e9ecef)
+**📊 Bootstrap Gray Scale** - Bootstrap's defined gray palette (#f8f9fa, #e9ecef)
-**🎯 Familiar Typography** - Inter font for that modern web feel
+**🎯 Modern Typography** - Inter font for clean web application feel
-**🧩 Component-Ready** - Looks like it's built with Bootstrap components
+**🧩 Component-Ready** - Designed to feel like Bootstrap-built interfaces

 ## 🎯 Perfect For